-Asset managers shall adopt restrictive measures over time to gradually reduce their exposure to these activities, while encouraging compagnies to plan a phase-out of their assets and support renewable energy development by committing to:
+Banks shall adopt restrictive measures over time to gradually reduce their financial services to these activities, while encouraging compagnies to plan a phase-out of their assets and support renewable energy development by committing to:

-- ✓ Immediate exclusion of companies which derive more than 10% of their power production or installed power capacity from coal, and of companies with more than 2.5 GW of coal-fired power capacity.17 - ✓ Immediately making new investments conditional on a commitment by the power producers to the adoption of a net zero target by 2050 aligned with a 1.5°C scenario. - ✓ From 2024, making new investments conditional on a commitment by the power producers to: - → Bring their fossil fuel activities close to zero by 2035 in OECD and European countries, and by 2040 worldwide. - → Allocate most of their capex to renewable energy, excluding unsustainable energy sources.

-- → A comprehensive climate transition plan that allows investors to assess it against a 1.5°C scenario as a benchmark and is subject to an annual consultative vote at the AGM (as described above). - ✓ Immediate commitment to exclude any company that sells any fossil fuel-fired plant, unless: - → In case the plants are not closed but sold, asset managers shall expect strong guarantees from the power producer that the new owners will: - Close any coal-fired plant before 2030 and any fossil gas-fired plant before 2035 if the plant is located in the OCED or European countries, or before 2040 elsewhere. - Not convert any plant to other fossil fuels or biomass. - Provide sufficient financial means and measures to ensure that all social and environmental obligations are met. - → In case new biomass or fossil gas plants are allowed, or in case plants are not closed but converted to another technology, asset managers shall expect strong guarantees from the power producer that: - A comparative analysis shows that this conversion is economically, ecologically, financially and technically more advantageous than closure or replacement by renewable energies with equivalent production capacity. - An environmental and climate impact assessment demonstrates that the conversion will not result in increased GHG emissions across the value chain (and not just at the combustion stage). - A closure deadline consistent with a 1.5°C scenario, with a just and sustainable transition plan, including guarantees concerning the capacity to fund and implement all worker and environmental obligations.18
+- ✓ Immediate stop of financial services to companies which derive more than 10% of their power production or installed power capacity from coal, and of companies with more than 2.5 GW of coal-fired power capacity.17 - ✓ Immediately making new financial services conditional on a commitment by power producers to the adoption of a net zero target by 2050 aligned with a 1.5°C scenario. - ✓ From 2024, making new financial services conditional on a commitment by the power producers to: - → Bring their fossil fuel activities close to zero by 2035 in OECD and European countries, and by 2040 worldwide. - → Allocate most of their capex to sustainable energy and exclude unsustainable energy sources. - → A comprehensive climate transition plan that allows investors to assess it against a 1.5°C scenario as a benchmark and is subject to an annual vote at the AGM (as described above). - ✓ Immediate commitment to stop financial services to any company that sells any fossil fuel-fired plant, unless: - → In case the plants are not closed but sold, banks shall expect strong guarantees from the power producer that the new owners will: - Close any coal-fired plant before 2030 and any fossil gas-fired plant before 2035 if the plant is located in the OCED or European countries, or before 2040 elsewhere. - Not convert any plant to other fossil fuels or biomass. - Provide sufficient financial means and measures to ensure that all social and environmental obligations are met. - → In case new biomass or fossil gas plants are allowed, or in case plants are not closed but converted to another technology, banks shall expect strong guarantees from the power producer that: - A comparative analysis shows that this conversion is economically, ecologically, financially and technically more advantageous than closure or replacement by renewable energies with equivalent production capacity. - An environmental and climate impact assessment demonstrates that the conversion will not result in increased GHG emissions across the value chain (and not just at the combustion stage). - A closure deadline consistent with a 1.5°C scenario, with a just and sustainable transition plan, including guarantees concerning the capacity to fund and implement all worker and environmental obligations.18

-An exception to the above measures may be made for the financing of activities or subsidiaries dedicated to the energy transition (e.g. the deployment of renewable energy).
-Dedicated funding (for example via use of proceeds bonds) must be explicitly earmarked and must not be used for other activities.
+An exception to the above measures may be made for project financing or dedicated financing to the energy transition activities (e.g, the deployment of sustainable energy).
+Dedicated financing (for example via use of proceeds bonds) must be explicitly earmarked and must not be used for other activities.
 More specifically, an exception could be tolerated for green bonds or other sustainable use of proceeds bonds if the issuer's definition of green is rigorously verified.
 A Second Party Opinion on the issuer's framework alone does not guarantee the sustainable attributes of these debt instruments.
-It is recommended for asset managers to have a public framework that clearly defines the projects they may finance with sustainable debt market instruments and to verify the compatibility of the overall strategy of the issuer with their own commitments.
+It is recommended for banks to have a public framework that clearly defines the projects they may finance with sustainable debt market instruments and to verify the compatibility of the overall strategy of the issuer with their own commitments.

 This exception must remain temporary, and only apply for the time needed for the company to align its corporate strategy with a 1.5°C scenario.
-SLBs cannot be subject to such an exception because they benefit the whole company, including its dirty activities.
+Sustainable Linked Bonds (SLBs) or any general-purpose corporate financing shall not be subject to such an exception because the financing is not earmarked for specific activities and could be used for unsustainable activities.